-Per DisplayPort specification set by VESA, all monitors that bear the DisplayPort logo (or uses its specification) are required to support EDID and DDC/CI.
+Per the DisplayPort specification set by VESA, all monitors that bear the DisplayPort logo (or uses its specification) are required to support EDID and DDC/CI.
 This causes a problem when the standard specification also includes a very annoying feature called hotplug detection and the operating system handles it un-gracefully, causing problems such as the resolution of the screen changing, 3D applications crashing, screen not showing up on remote access software, PC failing to boot due to the lack of monitors, or all the desktop windows and icons being shifted to the next available monitor which may or may not exist on the system.

 Some people have resorted to getting a dummy display device (which plugs into the port and makes the GPU think there is a monitor attached to it), but in my case, this didn't even work since the GPU still rearranged the screens and Windows 10 reacted by disabling the "Copy Screen" option, which renders the solution useless because you have to go to the option and turn this option back on when you turn the monitor on again.